Bandwidth Selection for Gaussian Kernel Ridge Regression via Jacobian Control: Experiments

-In Figure \ref{fig:sweep_all} we alternately vary $n$ for fixed $\lambda$, and $\lambda$ for fixed $n$, for the three data sets.
-For the synthetic data 1000 test observation were generated, while the real data was randomly split into training and testing data.
-When varying $n$, 15\ \% of the real data was saved for testing, resulting in splits of size $n$/1000, $n$/37 and $n$/6 for the synthetic, 1D temperature and 2D temperature data, respectively.
-When varying $\lambda$, the training/testing splits were 40/1000, 100/148 and 25/15.
-In both cases 1000 random splits were used to estimate the variance of $R^2$, i.e.\ the proportion of the variation in $\fh(\xsv)$ that is explained by $\xsv$, and the selected bandwidth $\sigma$.
-It is again confirmed that the Jacobian method is much more stable in terms of bandwidth selection.
-We also note that, for small sample sizes, the Jacobian method does better than cross-validation in terms of $R^2$.
-This becomes increasingly clear when we consider the worst case scenario (lower bound).
-In the bottom panel of Figure \ref{fig:sweep_all}, we can see where $\lambda>2ne^{-3/2}$, since this is where the Jacobian selected bandwidth stops increasing with $\lambda$.
-We note that this is close to where $R^2=0$, i.e.\ the regularization is too strong to provide a useful model.
+In Figures \ref{fig:sweep_n} and \ref{fig:sweep_lbda}, we vary the sample size, $n$, and regularization strength, $\lambda$.
+For the synthetic data, 1000 test observations were generated, while the real data was randomly split into training and testing data.
+When varying $n$, 15\ \% of the real data was saved for testing, resulting in splits of size $n$/6, $n$/37, and $n$/1000 for the 2D temperature, 1D temperature, and synthetic data, respectively.
+When varying $\lambda$, $n$ was chosen to a value where the different methods performed approximately equally well in the experiments with varying sample size (Figure \ref{fig:sweep_n}).
+Thus the splits when varying $\lambda$ were 25/15, 100/148, and 50/1000 for the 2D temperature, 1D temperature, and synthetic data, respectively.
+In all cases 1000 random splits were used to estimate the variance of test $R^2$, the selected bandwidth $\sigma$, and the bandwidth selection computation time, $t$.
+It is again confirmed that the Jacobian method, in addition to being much faster than GCV and MML, is much more stable in terms of bandwidth selection.
+For the Cauchy distributed data, the median version of the Jacobian method was used; this method requires slightly more time than the standard Jacobian method.
+The reason for Silverman's method being slower than the Jacobian method for the 2D temperature data is due to its need to calculate the standard deviation of the data, and thus the distance to the mean from all observations.
+For the 2D temperature data, calculating the distances comprises a larger fraction of the calculations than for the other data.
+The other three methods do not use the standard deviation and are thus less affected.

-The superior stability of the Jacobian method opens up for combining it with cross-validation, using the former as a starting-point for the latter, thus reducing the variance and/or computational cost of cross-validation.
-We include some promising preliminary results of such a scheme in Appendix \ref{sec:seeded_cv} .
-However, this should be investigated further both in terms of computational trade-off and performance, but this is left for future work.